 Best smart home devices for aging in place

 As you enter your golden years, it’s easy to romanticise aging in place.
-While there’s nothing wrong with living out the end of your life in an aged care facility, staying in the home you’ve lived in all your life can help you maintain independence and live a safer and more comfortable life.
+Though there’s nothing wrong with aged care facilities, staying in the home you’ve lived in all your life can help you maintain independence and live a more comfortable life.

 Bell